-The full Senate and the House Ways and Means Committee each passed bills on November 9, 1999, that would increase the minimum wage by \$1 over 3 years.
-Both bills also contain tax provisions designed to reduce business taxes along with the increase in the minimum wage.
-On February 2, 2000, the Senate folded the minimum wage and associated tax provisions of S. 625 into a broad bill relating to bankruptcy, H.R.
+The full Senate and the House Ways and Means Committee each passed bills on November 9, 1999, that would increase the minimum hourly wage by \$1 over 3 years.
+Both bills also contained tax provisions designed to reduce business taxes along with the increase in the minimum wage.
+On February 1, 2000, the Senate folded the minimum wage and associated tax provisions of S. 625 into a broad bill relating to bankruptcy, H.R.
 833. The Senate subsequently approved the measure.

-On March 9, full House passed a tax cut bill linked with other legislation increasing the minimum wage.
+On March 9, the full House passed a tax cut bill linked with other legislation increasing the minimum wage.
 The bill is patterned after tax cuts approved in November 1999 by the Ways and Means Committee and that were contained in an earlier version of the minimum wage bill.
 The tax cuts were initially passed as part of H.R.
 3832, but were then combined with House-passed minimum wage legislation as part of H.R.
 3081.
 According to Joint Tax Committee estimates, the tax cuts would reduce revenues by \$45.7 billion over 5 years; it contains no revenue raising offsets.
 Prominent provisions of the bill include:

-- a reduction in estate and gift tax rates (the largest tax cut in the bill); - an increase in the expensing tax benefit for small business investment to \$30,000; - rescission of the repeal of the installment method of accounting that was enacted in 1999 as part of the "extenders" bill (H.R.
-1180); - acceleration of the scheduled phase-in of a 100% deduction for the health insurance costs of self-employed individuals; - an increase in the portion of business meals that can be deducted; to 60% from current law's 50%; and - an increase in contribution limits for qualified pension plans, and other pension changes; - tax benefits directed at economically distressed areas.
+- ! a reduction in estate and gift tax rates (the largest tax cut in the bill; see also, however, H.R.
+8, which would gradually repeal the estate tax); - ! an increase in the expensing tax benefit for small business investment to \$30,000, permitting the immediate deduction of amounts that would otherwise be depreciated over a number of years; - ! rescission of the repeal of the installment method of accounting that was enacted in 1999 as part of the "extenders" bill (H.R.
+1180); - ! acceleration of the scheduled phase-in of a 100% deduction for the health insurance costs of self-employed individuals; - an increase in the portion of business meals that can be deducted; to 60% from current law's 50%; - ! an increase in contribution limits for qualified pension plans, with other pension changes; and - ! tax benefits directed at economically distressed areas.